 Technology can be wonderful.
 It isn’t much fun, however, when technology is misused to deliver constant telemarketing calls.
 The newest battles between consumers and telemarketers involves “ringless voicemail.”
 And those voicemails are probably actionable.
+In this post we answer the question, Is ringless voicemail legal?

 Almost 30 years ago, Congress passed the Telephone Consumer Protection Act, TCPA for short.
 Americans were growing weary of constant calls and almost always received at an inopportune moment.
 The TCPA law was passed in 1991 and 28 years later, the problems of unwanted telemarketing calls is worse than ever.